-The objective of the APEC Energy Overview is to share information on energy policies of member economies, and to provide useful information and insights to policy makers in the region.
+The objective of the APEC Energy Overview is to share information on the energy policies of member economies and provide useful information and insights to policymakers in the region.

-APEC Overview 2019 was completed and published in September 2020.
+APEC Energy Overview 2019 was completed and published in September 2020.

-APEC Energy Overview 2020 is expected to be published in August 2021.
+APEC Energy Overview 2020 is expected to be published in July 2021.